LACMIP/emu/docs/_documentation/cataloging.md

 1. Do a new search to find all records where *Modified By* is you and *Modification Date* is today (find these fields on the *Admin* tab).
 1. View your search results as a [list]({{ site.baseurl }}/documentation/modes/) in order to visually scan through and confirm that these records look like what you did today.
 1. Add the search results to a [group]({{ site.baseurl }}/documentation/groups/) by navigating to *Tools > Group > All Records in Results...* and creating a new group called "PRINT - [your name] - [date]" or, if you see the option to, adding your records to an existing group called "PRINT - [your name]."
-1. If you created a new group, you'll nee to share this group with LACMIP staff by adding access for "Invertebrate Paleontology" on the Security tab of the group's properties.
+1. If you created a new group, you'll nee to share this group with whomever will be printing labels.
+Add access to the group by adding "swiedrick" (or whoever will be printing your labels) on the Security tab of the group's properties.